kickoffai/blog/_drafts/world-cup-2018-analysis.md

 of the World Cup.

 1. **Home advantage.** Teams playing in front of their crowd typically perform better.
-Even though there is no such home advantage during a competition such as the World Cup, it helps learning the Kickscores more accurately using matches played at home (e.g., during qualification matches).
+Even though there is no such home advantage during the World Cup, it helps learning the Kickscores more accurately using matches played at home (e.g., during qualification matches).
 2. **Competition advantage.** Teams sometimes perform differently during international competitions than we would expect given their strength.
-As the World Cup unfolds, the model learns this bonus (or malus) depending on how well (or bad) teams actually perform during the competition.
+As the World Cup unfolds, our model learns this bonus (or malus) depending on how well (or bad) teams actually perform during the competition.

 We also tried to model other aspects.
 We tried to add a *host advantage* to the team hosting the competition (i.e., Russia in 2018).
 We also tried to add a *crowd advantage*, i.e., a home advantage specific to each team.
-However, these factors appeared were not helpful in increasing the predictive performance.
+However, these factors were not helpful in increasing the predictive performance.

-In summary, our predictions come from a combination of the Kickscore, of home and competition advantages.
+In summary, our predictions come from a combination of the Kickscore and of the home and competition advantages.
 The uncertainty in the data can be effectively quantified through the use of Bayesian inference.
 We retrain the model after every day to make sure that the most recent results are taken into account.

 ## How well did our model perform?

 Now that the World Cup is over, we can evaluate how well our model performed.
+It might be tempting to compare the *accuracy* of models by

+1. reducing the outcome probabilities to a single, most-likely outcome, and
+2. check how many times the predicted outcome was correct.

-As it might be tempting to compute the *accuracy* of the model by reducing our probabilistic predictions to the three possible outcomes and simply predict the one with highest probability, we would actually lose meaningful information contained in these probabilities.
-Of course nobody would have predicted a German loss against South Korea.
+But this is rather crude, and loses a lot of meaningful information contained in these probabilities.
+Of course nobody could have reasonably predicted a German loss against South Korea.
 But just how much likely was this outcome?
 Was it 1%?
 Was it 5%?
-20%? ([Our model says it was 10%.][korger]) Estimating the probability of this event to occur however is what gives all its sense to probabilistic modelling.
+20%? ([Our model says it was 10%.][korger]) In a higly uncertain sport such as football, getting accurate estimates of the *probability* of such events to occur is very important,

-A widely used evaluation metrics to take probabilities into account is the so-called average *logarithmic loss* (or *log loss*).
+Hence, we use a metric called [*logarithmic loss*][quora-logloss] (or *log loss*).
 Informally, the log loss penalizes predictions that are both **confident** and **wrong**.
-It gives a number between 0 (the prediction was highly confidently correct) and infinity (the prediction was highly confidently wrong).
-Nonetheless, an issue with this metric is its poor interpretability.
+It gives a number between 0 (the prediction was highly confidently correct) and infinity (the prediction was highly confidently wrong), so: the smaller the log loss, the better.
+In other words, this metric rewards predictors which are "least surprised" by the observed outcome, on average.
+We acknowledge that it is difficult to interpret the log-loss in absolute terms.
 What does it mean for a model to achieve an average log loss of, say, 1.315?
 The log loss is only meaningful in comparison to other models.

 This year, many organisations provided forecasts prior to the World Cup.
-We kept track of the ones we could easily obtain during the competition:
+We kept track of the following ones:

 - **Google**.
 When searching for a World Cup match on the Google search engine, an infobox would display predicted outcome probabilities.
 Unfortunately we don't have details about the methodology that was used to generate these predictions.
-- **FiveThirtyEight**.
+- **FiveThirtyEight**, a popular American web site.
 Their methodology is [well detailed][538method].
-  They take many different aspects of football matches into account, from attributing a score to each player to accounting for missed occasions during a match.
+They have access to play-by-play data and can thus build a much more complex model, e.g., by considering each player in the lineup or by accounting for missed occasions during a match.
 - **Betting odds**.
-We average the betting odds from [many bookmakers][betting-odds] and compute the predicted probabilities as the inverse of the odd.
-This encodes the collective intelligence of what people think about the outcome of a match.
+We average the betting odds from [many bookmakers][betting-odds] and compute probabilities by inverting the odds.
+In a sense, the betting odds represent the collective intelligence of what people think about the outcome of a match.
 - **Random predictor**.
-In order to check that models are not only randomly predicting the outcomes of matches, we compare to a random predictor that assigns a probability of one third to a win, a tie, and a loss.
+As a baseline, we also consider a "random" predictor that assigns a probability of 33.3% to every outcome: win, tie and loss.

-In order to gain more insight on how the different models perform, we consider the group stage (48 matches) and knockout stage (16 matches) separately.
+As FiveThirtyEight did not provide probabilities for the *tie* outcome during the knockout phase, we consider the group stage (48 matches) and knockout stage (16 matches) separately.
-Moreover, FiveThirtyEight did not provide probabilities for the *tie* outcome during knockout phase, as done by Google, betting odds, and Kickoff.ai.

 ![Group stage average log loss.](/assets/posts/wc18-analysis/grp-bar.png) _Group stage average log loss.
 Lower is better._

-As we can see in the above plots, Kickoff.ai’s average log loss (0.925) is between Google’s one (0.933) and FiveThirtyEight’s (0.918).
+As we can see in the above plots, Kickoff.ai’s average log loss (0.925) is between Google’s (0.933) and FiveThirtyEight’s (0.918).
 It also better than the betting odds.
 Given the complexity of FiveThirtyEight's approach, the performance of our model is remarkable on the group stage.